joonakannisto/determin-ed/README.md

 Can this be used to create password based keys?
 ===============================================
 Yes.
 Should you?
-Maybe not.
-OpenSSH supports also password authentication, did you know?
+Definitely not.
+The public key might not be treated as confidential.
+OpenSSH supports password authentication.
+Too bad that J-PAKE is not supported anymore.